gameraccoon/sparse_set_container/README.md

 To run the benchmark on your machine, execute `cargo run --example bench --release`

+Or to build this table you can run `python tools/collect_benchmark_table.py` and then find the results in `bench_table.md`

 ### License

 Licensed under the MIT license: http://opensource.org/licenses/MIT